-This option may be specified multiple times to request multiple output formats, note that if the all option is also specified, it would supersede any individual format requests.
-The -a/-all option can also be specified as a shortcut to specifying the -c all option.
+This option may be specified multiple times to request multiple output formats.
+If the all option is also specified, it would supersede any individual format requests.
+The -a or --all options can also be specified as a shortcut for specifying the -c all option.